Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 A 2255 motion is a way to obtain post-conviction relief, meaning it is used to seek release from a sentence imposed after a conviction.
 It is classified as acollateral attack on your sentence as opposed to a direct attack upon the conviction.

 The rules governing 2255 motions are complex and the cases decided by appellate courts concerning the procedures and limitations that apply to 2255 motions are often confusing and contradictory.
-If you are thinking about bringing a 2255 motion, you should consult with the post-conviction attorneys at Hamilton Grant.
+If you are thinking about bringing a 2255 motion, you should consult with the post-conviction attorneys at Texas Criminal Defense Group.
 In nearly all cases, you only get one chance to bring a 2255 motion.
 If you make a mistake and lose the motion, the court will probably not allow you to file another one.

 Denial of a 2255 Motion